cetic/zwave2mqtt/README.md

 ### Prerequisites

-Intall git to clone the project
+Update your platform and install git to clone the project :

 ```
 sudo apt update
 sudo apt upgrade